Pregnancy comes with its fair share of awful side effects. But one you probably didn’t expect is lightning crotch.

-You may think you know all there is to know about pregnancy, but you probably don’t know about lightning crotch.
 You don’t find lightning crotch — it finds you.
-If you are suffering from shooting pains “down there,” you may be experiencing it.
+If you are pregnant and suffering from shooting pains in your vagina, you may be experiencing it.

-Figuring out if lightning crotch is a cause for your shooting pains can put your mind at ease and assure you that you aren’t crazy.
-There actually is a technical term for that strange pain you are experiencing.
+Figuring out if lightning crotch is the cause of your shooting pains can put your mind at ease and assure you that you’re OK.

 What Is Lightning Crotch?

 Lightning crotch is a nickname given to describe sudden, sharp pains that occur deep in your pelvis or vaginal area.

 You may have heard of lightning pain before, as this is a sharp pain that can occur anywhere in the body.
 But when you are pregnant, you will most likely experience lightning pain in your pelvic or vaginal area — lightning crotch.

 This pain is rightfully nicknamed, as it feels like a lightning strike radiating through your nether region and possibly down your legs.
 The pain is intense but quick.
 You may experience several strikes in a row, but it does not persist for extended periods.